aaronmh0305/VendingMachine/README.md

 # VendingMachine

-The AR Vending Machine represents a Vending Machine game that was created by me, Aaron Hernandez, and Tz-Ruei, Liu.
+The AR Vending Machine represents a Vending Machine game that was created by Aaron Hernandez and Tz-Ruei, Liu.

 RULES:
 ------------------------------------------------------------------------------------------------------------------------------------------